Code-SameerKhan/Unsupervised-Learning-with-dimension-reduction/README.md

 Gaussian Mixture Models (GMMs) assume that there are a certain number of Gaussian distributions, and each of these distributions represent a cluster.
 Hence, a Gaussian Mixture Model tends to group the data points belonging to a single distribution together.
 Commonly used for anomaly detection.

+It considers each cluster as having a unique and its own gaussian distribution (Bell shaped curve) withs its own statistical information.